Natascha currently has a waitlist for new clients and only is available virtually.

 I am a Registered Clinical Counsellor, BC Registered Play Therapist, Certified Synergetic Play Therapy Supervisor, and EMDR practitioner.
 Over the last 15 years, through FASD Counselling, I have specialized in working with neurodivergent, particularly those with FASD, children, youth, and adults.

-My teachers have included western theories of somatics, interpersonal neurobiology, trauma-informed, attachment, EMDR, expressive arts, and Synergetic Play Therapy.
-These teachings have fueled my passion is to help folx connect to themselves, their cultures, communities, histories, ancestors, and creation.
+My teachers have included Eurocentric theories of somatics, interpersonal neurobiology, trauma-informed, attachment, EMDR, expressive arts, and Synergetic Play Therapy.
+These teachings have fueled my passion is to help people connect to themselves, their cultures, communities, histories, ancestors, and creation.

 I am inspired by my Indigenous colleagues and the Elder teachers who have blessed and permitted me to share their wisdom and teachings about working with neurodiversity.